DigitalPublishingToolkit/Hybrid-Publishing-Resources/README.md

 To install, follow the instructions on [http://www.speech.cs.cmu.edu/flite/doc/flite_4.html](http://www.speech.cs.cmu.edu/flite/doc/flite_4.html)

-Basically, you should extract the compressed files, then navigate to the folder, type ./configure, make and then make install.
+Basically, you should extract the compressed files, then navigate to the folder, type ./configure, make and then make install (you might need to `sudo make install`).
 Like this (**one line at a time**):

     tar zxvf flite-XXX.tar.gz
     cd flite-XXX